-National Cancer Institute–Children’s Oncology Group Pediatric MATCH Trial (revised January 2024)
+National Cancer Institute–Children’s Oncology Group Pediatric MATCH Trial (revised January 2025)

 The Trial

-NCI-COG Pediatric MATCH (Molecular Analysis for Therapy Choice), also known as Pediatric MATCH, is an international pediatric precision medicine cancer treatment trial that explores whether targeted therapies can be effective for children, adolescents and young adults with solid tumors that harbor specific gene mutations.
-Pediatric MATCH is a phase 2 trial that investigates different study drugs, each targeting a defined set of gene mutations, in order to match patients with therapies aimed at the molecular abnormalities in his or her tumor.
+NCI-COG Pediatric MATCH (Molecular Analysis for Therapy Choice), also known as Pediatric MATCH, was an international pediatric precision medicine cancer treatment trial that explores whether targeted therapies can be effective for children, adolescents and young adults with solid tumors that harbor specific gene mutations.
+Pediatric MATCH was a phase 2 trial that investigates different study drugs, each targeting a defined set of gene mutations, in order to match patients with therapies aimed at the molecular abnormalities in his or her tumor.

 Patient Eligibility